JuliaLang/julia/doc/stdlib/base.rst

    Add processes on the local machine.
 Can be used to take advantage of multiple cores.

-.. function:: addprocs({"host1","host2",...}; tunnel=false, dir=JULIA_HOME)
+.. function:: addprocs({"host1","host2",...}; tunnel=false, dir=JULIA_HOME, sshflags=[])

    Add processes on remote machines via SSH.
 Requires julia to be installed in the same location on each node, or to be available via a shared file system.
    If ``tunnel`` is ``true`` then SSH tunneling will be used.
 Named argument ``dir`` optionally specifies the location of the julia binaries on the worker nodes.
+Additional ssh options may be specified by passing a Cmd object with named argument ``sshflags``, e.g., sshflags=`-i /home/foo/bar.pem`

 .. function:: addprocs_sge(n)